Court reverses volunteer firefighter’s benefits rejection

-Lower courts had ruled that Jennifer Kocanowski wasn't entitled to the temporary benefits after she slipped on ice in 2015 while carrying gear and suffered serious leg and foot injuries.
+Jennifer Kocanowski had appealed the rulings of two lower courts that had held the disability benefits she sought were meant as a wage replacement.

-Kocanowski was a volunteer firefighter in the Finderne section of Bridgewater Township for 15 years.
-She had worked as a nanny and home health aide but didn't have outside employment at the time of her injury.
+Kocanowski was a volunteer firefighter in the Finderne section of Bridgewater Township for 15 years and was injured in 2015 when she slipped on ice while carrying gear.
+She broke her right leg and suffered other injuries to her feet, ankle and back.

-Lower courts rejected her request, ruling that temporary disability benefits were meant as a wage replacement.
+Kocanowski had worked previously as a nanny and home health aide.
+She took a six-month leave from firefighting in 2014 to care for her ill mother and settle her father's estate and didn't have outside employment when she returned to the fire department, according to Tuesday's ruling.

 Sign Up and Save